CLSkills_Hub

 Where the rest of this lives

 This post covers the 120 codes at a high level.
-The Cheat Sheet is where the real testing data lives: before and after outputs on each code that showed a signal, the exact test prompts I ran, which codes stack with each other, and 10 workflow playbooks for common decisions. $15 for Full, $35 for Pro with the verified-test analysis.
-The Pro tier is the one that includes the placebo verdicts on the codes I dropped.
+The Cheat Sheet is where the real testing data lives: before and after outputs on each code that showed a signal, the exact test prompts I ran, which codes stack with each other, and 10 workflow playbooks for common decisions. $15, everything included: the verified-test analysis and the placebo verdicts on the codes I dropped come with it.

 If you want to browse the codes first without paying, the free 75-page Claude guide has a reference card for the top 30: clskillshub.com/guide